Your particular question not listed? Email or call us (319-390-4611) with your inquiry.

-ASAC encourages children to sign a release for open communication, however, if a release is not signed, State confidentiality regulations mandate that no information regarding an individual’s substance abuse treatment can be shared.
+ASAC encourages children to sign a release for open communication, however, if a release is not signed, federal confidentiality regulations mandate that no information regarding an individual’s substance abuse treatment can be shared.
 If your child does not sign a release form, we cannot provide information to you.

 11. When will my information be provided to Department of Transportation?